Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Visualization of Arabia/Egypt/Levant similarity over the last ~3,000 years
 - **Cushitic–Ethiosemitic clines** observed through PCA and ancestry charts

-These analyses form the empirical foundation of the corresponding blog post, with all modeling conducted using Eurogenes Global25 PCA coordinates, a widely used comparative framework that has seen growing adoption in academic theses, conference abstracts, and several peer-reviewed papers as a reliable high-resolution PCA space for both ancient and modern genomes.
+These analyses form the population genetic foundations of the corresponding blog post, with all modeling conducted using Eurogenes Global25 PCA coordinates, a widely used comparative framework that has seen growing adoption in academic theses, conference abstracts, and peer-reviewed papers as a reliable high-resolution PCA space for both ancient and modern genomes.

 ## **Technical Implementation**